RichardMeyer-Eppler/RUBer/README.md

 -   Functions to access the RUB color palette.
 -   Scale functions to make the RUB color palettes available in `ggplot2`.
--   A dataset with 249,492 rows, `df_fake`, that illustrates how we used this package in 2018 to create 64 reports with a total of 3,024 unique figures.
-All values in the dataset are fake and algorithmically generated, all other columns, though, are identical to the confidential production dataset.
+-   An example dataset, `df_example`, that illustrates how we used this package in 2022 to create 67 reports with a total of over 5,000 unique figures.
+All values in the dataset are fake and algorithmically generated, the other columns, though, are mostly identical to the confidential production dataset.

 ## Guiding design principles